Skip to content

 Maximum value of target range

-Source code in src/fdtdx/objects/device/parameters/latent.py
+Source code in src/fdtdx/objects/device/parameters/continuous.py

 @extended_autoinit

-class StandardToCustomRange(SameShapeDtypeLatentTransform):
+class StandardToCustomRange(SameShapeTypeParameterTransform):

 """Maps standard [0,1] range to custom range [min_value, max_value].